 There are two inflection points when it comes to our personal broadcast that we can control: what goes in and what comes out.
 Prime your day for success by knowing what kind of information is positively fueling you.

 Because so many people get their news from social media, cleaning up your feed is equally important.
 What we see on social media influences what we post.
-A recent study done by Cornell University in partnership with Facebook found that when researchers manipulated a person’s News Feed to be more positive, the person posted more positive stories in his or her own feed.
+A 2014 study done by Cornell University in partnership with Facebook found that when researchers manipulated a person’s news feed to be more positive, the person posted more positive stories in his or her own feed.

 Taking the lead on the conversation and guiding it into positive territory is the mark of a true leader.